Parallel Gateway Split Node

 Upon linking other nodes to your Parallel Gateway Split node, the Output Links section populates.
 By default, links display in the order they were added.
 You can also manually reorder links using the Order selector.
 Click the up and down arrow icons to change a link's order.

-Link ordering helps determine which task your end-user encounters when workflow progresses through the Parallel Gateway Split node.
+Link ordering helps determine which task your end-user encounters when the workflow progresses through the Parallel Gateway Split node.
 This is useful when an end-user could potentially access multiple parallel processes.
-By default, the end-user progresses along the order 1 link.
+By default, the end-user progresses along the Order 1 link.

-NOTE Link ordering can't override the end-user's permissions.
-For example, if the end-user doesn't have permission to access the task connected to the order 1 link, they'll proceed along the order 2 link.
-(Assuming their role permissions grant access to the task connected to the order 2 link.)
+Link ordering does not override the end-user's permissions.
+For example, if the end-user does not have permission to access the task connected to the Order 1 link, they'll proceed along the Order 2 link, assuming their role permissions grant access to the task connected to the Order 2 link.

 Close Button